vsillan/game-server-programming-course/presentations/web_api_1.md

 Parameters are defined inside “{}” in the route

-- MVC tries to bind URI parameter -> method parameter
+- Web API tries to bind URI parameter -> method parameter

 Route can also use Http[verb]Attributes: